How to Find Hiking Buddies for your Next Backpacking Trip

 How to Choose a Hiking Buddy

-If one partner enjoys the more physical parts of hiking, then they won't appreciate their partner stopping every 10 minutes to take in a beautiful view.
-The same goes when one hiker prefers silence and the sounds of nature, while the other prefers to chat during the walk.
+If one partner enjoys the physical challenge of hiking, then they won't appreciate their partner stopping every 10 minutes to take in the beautiful view.
+The same goes when one hiker prefers silence and the sounds of nature, while the other prefers to talk the whole time.

 Like in every relationship, compatibility is important to ensure that you and your hiking partner are on the same page.